How to Repair a Relationship

 The goal is not self-punishment.
 The goal is to show your partner that you can see your impact without needing them to make it smaller first.

-Do not force closeness too fast
+Step 5: Do not force closeness before safety returns

 After conflict, one person may want to reconnect immediately while the other needs time to soften.
 This can create another fight if both people treat their repair style as the only loving one.